hashicorp/terraform-provider-aws/docs/contributing/provider-design.md

 This type of API model either implements a form of an invitation/proposal identifier that can be used to accept the authorization, otherwise it may just be a matter of providing the desired AWS Account identifier as the target of an authorization.
 In the latter case, the acceptance is implicit when creating the other half of the association.

-To model the separate invitation/proposal in Terraform resources:
+To model creating an association using an invitation or proposal, follow these guidelines.

+* Follow the naming in the AWS service API to determine whether to use the term "invitation" or "proposal."
-* Typically the authorization side has separate and sufficient creation and read API functionality to create an "invitation" or "proposal" resource.
+* For the originating account, create an "invitation" or "proposal" resource.
+Make sure that the AWS service API has operations for creating and reading invitations.
-* If the acceptance side has separate and sufficient accept, read, and reject API functionality, then an "accepter" resource may be created, where the operations are mapped as:
+* For the responding account, create an "accepter" resource.
+Ensure that the API has operations for accepting, reading, and rejecting invitations in the responding account.
+Map the operations as follows:
-    * Create: Accepts the invitation/proposal.
+	* Create: Accepts the invitation.
-    * Read: Reads the invitation/proposal to determine status.
-If not found, then it should fallback to reading the API resource associated with the invitation/proposal.
-As evidenced in some previous API implementations, the invitation/proposal may be temporary and removed from the API after an indeterminate amount of time which may not be documented or easily discoverable from testing.
+	* Read: Reads the invitation to determine its status.
+Note that in some APIs, invitations expire and disappear, complicating associations.
+If a resource does not find an invitation, the developer should implement a fall back to read the API resource associated with the invitation/proposal.
-    * Delete: Rejects or otherwise deletes the invitation/proposal.
+	* Delete: Rejects or otherwise deletes the invitation.

-Otherwise to model an implicit acceptance in Terraform resources, usually there is an "association" resource with an optional "authorization" resource, each mapped to the create/read/delete functionality of the API for the associated part of the relationship.
+To model the second type of association, implicit associations, create an "association" resource and, optionally, an "authorization" resource.
+Map create, read, and delete to the corresponding operations in the AWS service API.

 ### Cross-Service Functionality